Sixgill sharks are one of the widest ranging sharks. They occur on continental and island shelves

 4.5 mtrs in length.

-almost 40lbs and Skate to over 200lbs while fishing on this reef.
-Most of the groups that have had
+Skate to over 200lbs while fishing on this reef.
+Most of the groups that

-success have been booked in for at least 3 days and we have picked the best day to try the Sixgill
+have had success have been booked in for at least 3 days.
+Then we work

 The tackle required has to be reasonably heavy and we find we have had more success when